One of the most common questions we get at Book In A Box is this:

 It doesn’t get your book much more attention.
 It doesn’t mean much for your business.
 It doesn’t help sales much.
 It doesn’t get in front of many more clients or help your marketing.

-I'm not saying it has zero effect.
+I’m not saying it has zero effect.
 It can have some effect.
-But there is a catch.

 Almost all of the impact of hitting a bestseller list is personal and social impact.
 There is not much business or sales impact, and when you measure the low impact against the high trade-offs, it’s a bad decision.
 This is why almost all of our authors don’t end up pursuing it.